byjg/php-micro-orm/docs/uuid-support.md

 The `FieldUuidAttribute` is used to mark fields as UUID primary keys.
 It internally configures:

-- `UpdateBinaryUuidMapper` - Handles converting string UUIDs to binary format when saving to database
+- `FormatUpdateUuidMapper` - Handles converting string UUIDs to binary format when saving to database
-- `SelectBinaryUuidMapper` - Handles converting binary UUIDs from database to string format when reading
+- `FormatSelectUuidMapper` - Handles converting binary UUIDs from database to string format when reading

 ## Working with UUID Literals